platformland/electric-book/book/text/who-playbook-for.md

 Even for more digitally mature organizations, attempting to do everything listed here at once is probably a bad idea.
 Every organization will have strategic decisions to make about where to start.

+## Contributions and license

+This playbook is available under and a [Creative Commons Attribution-ShareAlike 4.0 International license](https://creativecommons.org/licenses/by-sa/4.0/legalcode).
+Contributions, suggestions and errors can be [reported via GitHub](https://github.com/platformland/playbook/issues).

 [^1]:   Or in some instances re-introduced capabilities long-since outsourced